 - Accommodation for the trek: camping (we can provide equipment)

-- How Difficult Is the Trek to Everest Base Camp?
+- How Difficult is the Trek ?

 - Everest Base Camp Trekking Itinerary